Lied Basic Science Grant Program (FY 2017)FOR PROPOSALS

-(Please Read Very Carefully and Take Note of New Deadlines)
+(Please Read Very Carefully and Take Note of Deadlines)

-The objective of the Lied Basic Science Grant program is to develop new and innovative ideas that will lead to new applicagtions for external funding with a high probability of success.
+The objective of the Lied Basic Science Grant program is to develop new and innovative ideas that have a high probability of leading to the submission of a new application for national peer-reviewed funding.

-Applications will be evaluated using an NIH-type review and awards will be based upon merit and availability of funds.
+Applications will be assigned NIH-type priority scores and awards will be based upon those scores and availability of funds.

 Scope of the Program